Embedding Assistant in React Web App

 ## Next steps

-* **Document export** - Capture `document.generated` events and save to your EHR
+* **Document export** - Handle document events and save generated content to your host application

 ## Troubleshooting